github/codeql/docs/codeql/codeql-overview/codeql-tools.rst

 -----------------------------

 The CodeQL bundle consists of the CodeQL CLI together with the standard CodeQL query and library packs maintained by GitHub.
-It can be downloaded from `GitHub releases <https://github.com/github/codeql-action/releases>`__.
+The bundle can be downloaded from `GitHub releases <https://github.com/github/codeql-action/releases>`__.
 Use this when running `code scanning with CodeQL <https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning-with-codeql>`__ on GitHub Actions or in another CI system.

 CodeQL for Visual Studio Code